Systemic lupus erythematosus

 Kidney Complications (Lupus Nephritis)

 Kidney complications such as inflammation of the kidneys (lupus nephritis) are common in SLE and are a significant cause of morbidity and mortality in lupus.
-About one third of patients have lupus nephritis at the time of diagnosis and more than half develop it within 10 years after lupus symptoms begin.
-In its early stages, lupus nephritis can cause fluid build-up leading to swelling in the extremities (feet, legs, hands, arms) and overall weight gain.
-If left untreated, lupus nephritis may progress to complete kidney failure (end-stage renal disease), a severe condition that requires lifelong treatment with hemodialysis or even kidney transplant.
+About one third of patients have lupus nephritis at the time of diagnosis and more than one half develop it within 10 years after lupus symptoms begin.
+In its early stages, lupus nephritis can cause fluid buildup leading to swelling in the extremities (feet, legs, hands, arms) and overall weight gain.
+Lupus nephritis may progress to kidney failure (end-stage renal disease), a severe condition that requires lifelong treatment with hemodialysis or even kidney transplant.
 Periodic screening for kidney disease is important for all patients with SLE.

 Central Nervous System Complications